dh1tw/remoteRotator/readme.md

 ![Alt text](https://i.imgur.com/lcHhslZ.png "remoteRotator WebUI")

-remoteRotator is a cross platform application which makes your azimuth / elevation antenna rotators available on the network and accessible through a web interface.
+remoteRotator is a cross platform application which makes your azimuth / elevation antenna rotators available on the network.

 remoteRotator is written in the programing language [Go](https://golang.org).